Cengokill/mediaToMp4/CONTRIBUTING.md

 # Contributing to this project

-We welcome contributions from everyone!
+I welcome contributions from everyone!

 ## How to contribute